Uses of open science: Non-academic audience

-The prevalence of non-academic audience raises additional issues on the relevancy and scope of classic bibliometric measures, as they would "never appear in citation data" The infrastructures and business models put in place by leading scientific publishers do not consider non-academic uses.
-Following the periodical crisis of the 1980s and the inflation of subscription prices, major journals have largely become unattainable for lay readers or independent researchers not affiliated to a large research institution.
+The prevalence of non-academic audience raises additional issues on the relevance and scope of classic bibliometric measures, as they would "never appear in citation data".
+The infrastructures and business models put in place by leading scientific publishers do not consider non-academic uses.
+Following the periodical crisis of the 1980s and the inflation of subscription prices, major journals have largely become unattainable for lay readers or independent researchers not affiliated with a large research institution.
 Search engines and bibliographic databases developed since the 1960s and the 1970s were meant to be used by professional librarians.
-Leading scientific publishers tacitly relies on a "gap" model of scientific reception, where specialized scientific knowledge is not directly accessible but mediated and popularized.
+Leading scientific publishers tacitly rely on a "gap" model of scientific reception, where specialized scientific knowledge is not directly accessible but mediated and popularized.

-The shift of academic journals to electronic publishing and open access has underlined the significant discrepancy between the measure of citation counts.
-By the late 1990s, online journals and archive repositories have evidently attracted a very large audience: "Within individual disciplines the change has been nearly instantaneous.
+The shift of academic journals to electronic publishing and open access has underlined the significant discrepancy between the measures of citation counts.
+By the late 1990s, online journals and archive repositories had evidently attracted a very large audience: "Within individual disciplines, the change has been nearly instantaneous.
 As an example, in mid-1997 the number of papers downloaded from astronomy's digital library, the Smithsonian/NASA Astrophysics Data System (ADS; ads.harvard.edu) exceeded the sum of all the papers read in all of astronomy's print libraries".
-Log studies have regularly underlined than publication of open access have much higher rate of use and downloading than publications under paywall.
+Log studies have regularly underlined that publication of open access has a much higher rate of use and downloading than publications behind a paywall.

-The enlargement of the audience of scientific work to non-academic has always been a key objectives of the open access movement: "even the earliest formulations of the concept of open access included the general public as a potential audience for open access".
-The Budapest Open Access Initiative of 2001 include among the beneficiaries of open access "scientists, scholars, teachers, students, and other curious minds".
+The enlargement of the audience of scientific work to non-academic has always been a key objective of the open access movement: "even the earliest formulations of the concept of open access included the general public as a potential audience for open access".
+The Budapest Open Access Initiative of 2001 includes among the beneficiaries of open access "scientists, scholars, teachers, students, and other curious minds".

-In an open science context, non-academic audience has been associated with a wider figure: the lay reader or unexpected reader.
+In an open science context, a non-academic audience has been associated with a wider figure: the lay reader or unexpected reader.
 Once universally accessible, an academic work can have unplanned readers or users.
-In 2006, John Willinsky conjectured that "it is not difficult to imagine occasions when a dedicated history teacher, an especially keen high school student, an amateur astronomer, or an ecologically concerned citizen might welcome the opportunity to browse the current and relevant literature pertaining to their interests."
+In 2006, John Willinsky theorized that "it is not difficult to imagine occasions when a dedicated history teacher, an especially keen high school student, an amateur astronomer, or an ecologically concerned citizen might welcome the opportunity to browse the current and relevant literature about their interests."
 Unexpected forms of reception did happen as the Editor in chief of PLOS once received a promising research on the modelling of pandemics, which turned out to be written by "a fifteen-year old high school student".
 The lay reader is not necessarily part of a non-academic audience, as a professional scientist may become one if "the information sought is outside his or her area of expertise".
-Not all unexpected readers behave similarly or have the same capacity of using academic resources.
+Not all unexpected readers behave similarly or have the same capacity for using academic resources.
 Even where they are not dealing with their main domain of expertise, academic researchers or some professionals (the knowledge workers) have acquired some generic skills for bibliographic analysis, such as following citations in the literature.